-In a perfect world, that would be the end of our conversation, and we could conclude that any police officer should be able to use radar, as Senate Bill 535 provides.
+In a perfect world, that would be the end of our conversation, and we could conclude that any police officer should be able to use radar.
 The world we live in is not perfect, however, and radar remains a far-from-perfect tool for traffic enforcement.
 For example, there is no sight on a radar gun that can be specifically aimed at a specific target.
-A radar gun has a loosely defined beam width of 12 - 18 degrees.
-In the simplest terms, a coneshaped beam is created, but the pattern of sensitivity is an elliptical pattern.
+A radar gun has a loosely defined beam width of 12-18 degrees.
+In the simplest terms, a cone-shaped beam is created, but the pattern of sensitivity is an elliptical pattern.